ibm-hyper-protect/secure-build-cli/HPSB-VPC.md

 **Note:** Enable security groups in Hyper Protect Virtual Servers for VPC, which should accept port 443 in inbound rules.

-## How to build image by using SBS
+## How to build image by using HPSB
-After you create the SBS instance, complete the following steps to build your image securely:
+After you create the HPSB instance, complete the following steps to build your image securely:

-1. Check the status of SBS.
+1. Check the status of HPSB.
 ```buildoutcfg
 ./build.py status --env <path>/sbs-config.json
 INFO:__main__:status: response={